ZHANGneuro/Relation_memory_task_3D/README.md

 In each experimental session, participants first learn the sequence composed of 4 distinct characters, and complete 120 trials underlying the sequence in the session with each trial necessitating 4 mouse clicks to connect three pairs based on their relations (e.g., A to B, B to C, and C to D).
-The location of characters were pseudorandomly arranged across the 120 trials, this procedure ensures that the movement directions of mouse movement IN EACH RELATON PAIR cover 0°-360° on screen space as evenly as possible with a step size of 3°。
+The location of characters were pseudorandomly arranged across the 120 trials, this procedure ensures that the movement directions of mouse movement in each relaiton pair cover 0°-360° on screen space as evenly as possible with a step size of 3°。
 <br /><br />

+Currently, I collected 13 human participants under Magnetoencephalography(MEG) scanning.
+I aims to investigate the neural periodicity
+<br /><br />

-we appreciate the non-sense characters used by the present study, which are supported by [Omniglot dataset ](https://www.omniglot.com/)
+We appreciate the non-sense characters used by the present study, which are supported by [Omniglot dataset ](https://www.omniglot.com/)

 <br /><br />